ethereumclassic/ethereumclassic.github.io/content/blog/2023-06-29-ethereum-classic-course-28-what-are-privacy-coins/index.md

 Zcash is the cryptocurrency that has implemented this method to create a privacy blockchain.
 It is the second largest privacy coin in the industry with a market capitalization of $405 million at the time of this writing.

-On Zcash users may opt to send private or transparent transactions.
+On Zcash, users may opt to send private or transparent transactions.

 ## Privacy Methods: Combined Techniques